agentmorris/camera-trap-ml-survey/README.md

 Main contributions:

 * Evaluate the benefit of cropping (MDv5a) for species classification (compared to classifying whole images).
-Find that cropping provides an F1 improvement of around 25% on Wildlife Insights data, and that this result is reproducible on a novel LILA subset, and on iWildCam.
+Find that cropping provides an F1 improvement of around 25% on Wildlife Insights (WI) data, and that this result is reproducible on a novel LILA subset, and on iWildCam.
 * Demonstrate the benefit of principled training data cleanup (primarily using MD to eliminate false positive labels), particularly for noisy datasets like iWildCam.
 * Describe the WI training data (~51M images, of the 118M verified images in WI) and classification architecture (EfficientNetV2-M), and demonstrate that this architecture is a good idea, i.e. it provides SOTA accuracy on iWildCam